 Sometimes conspiracies for good are about the joy of surprise.
 Sometimes they are for protection.
 We don’t tell children about events too soon in case plans change, or because they can’t understand timing.
 It’s not always wise to go public with business plans until everything is in place, lest the competition be given a heads-up.
 Sometimes people will make assumptions that steer their own preparations in the wrong direction if they know too much too soon.

 We are actively trying to find the best living arrangement we can for my husband’s elderly mother.
 There is so much red tape and dealing with agencies who don’t seem to communicate with each other.
 And waiting.
 Waiting for appointments.
 Waiting for reports.
 Waiting for vacancies.
 Because her increasing memory problems make this process so confusing to her we have elected not to tell her the details.
 She knows we are doing something “behind her back.”
 Like our grandson looking resentfully at the luggage in the car, it is hard for her to believe we are not all in cahoots conspiring against her.
 It’s frustrating, and frankly somewhat painful.
 Her sons are both men of outstanding character who may be two of the most responsible, reliable, honest (to a fault) people on the planet.
 Sadly the disease has stolen that fact.
-She has forgotten.
+She can’t remember who is trustworthy and who is not.

-The Lord reminded me that we also have a tendency to assume he is conspiring against us.
+The Lord reminded me that I also have a tendency to assume he is conspiring against us.

 “When you complain that situations are hopeless, when you whine that answers take too long, when you blame me for messes of your own making but don’t ask me for help.
 You accuse me of conspiring against you when you forget my character and that I am good.”